 Why it’s his Pet Sounds: If you ever wanted to make a list of the 10 best Seal songs ever at least 5 of them would be off of Human Being ( okay, I know you probably wouldn’t but if you did).
 It’s that deep.

 This album features these things in equal amounts :

 4.Frustration and befuddlement about this life and the people in it.

 About that last thought, here’s the deal: Seal’s words can sound as vague as a watercolor painting of a freakin’ lake…as in you kind’ve know what he means, because the song titles are pretty leading, and there are bits of coherent emotion within the songs but overall the feeling being expressed is not 100% specific.

-Nearly every song is a ballad and the musical foundation for the majority of them is chilly and electronic, with some guitar flourishes, and cinematic strings to heighten the overall drama…but even with that abounding heaviness, make no mistake, these are pop songs, and as such the tunes themselves are strikingly memorable ( lotta hooks).
+Nearly every song is a ballad and the musical foundation for the majority of them is chilly and electronic, with some added guitar flourishes and cinematic strings to heighten the overall drama…but even with that abounding heaviness, make no mistake, these are pop songs and as such the tunes themselves are strikingly memorable ( lotta hooks).
 There’s really no filler.

 Here are some of the liner notes.
 They are very small.